Deafness and hearing loss

 Hearing loss and deafness

-‘Hard of hearing’ refers to people with hearing loss ranging from mild to severe.
-They usually communicate through spoken language and can benefit from hearing aids, cochlear implants and other assistive devices as well as captioning.
+'Hard of hearing' refers to people with hearing loss ranging from mild to severe.
+People who are hard of hearing usually communicate through spoken language and can benefit from hearing aids, cochlear implants, and other assistive devices as well as captioning.
 People with more significant hearing losses may benefit from cochlear implants.

 'Deaf' people mostly have profound hearing loss, which implies very little or no hearing.
 They often use sign language for communication.